trihargianto/trihargianto.com/content/blog/2024-04-21-why-i-love-being-a-software-engineer/index.en.md

 ## The Freedom of Remote Work

 Since most of the time software engineers worked in front of the screen.
 I had the chance to work from home.
-Having the ability to work from home is a privilege for software like me since I can spend more time with my wife and family.
+Having the ability to work from home is a privilege for someone like me since I can spend more time with my wife and family.

 ## Networking and Community Engagement